AI-based Aortic Vessel Tree Segmentation for Cardiovascular Diseases Treatment: Status Quo

 \subsection{Final Remarks}

-The aorta is the main artery of the human body, and its diseases pose a significant threat to human's life.
-Computer-aided aorta segmentation is an important step for the detection and analysis of aortic diseases.
-We conducted a comprehensive introduction of existing aorta segmentation algorithms as well as some vessel segmentation approaches.
+The aorta is the main artery of the human body, and its diseases pose a significant threat to human life.
+Computer-aided aorta segmentation is an important step in the detection and analysis of aortic diseases.
+We conducted a comprehensive introduction of existing aorta segmentation algorithms, as well as some vessel segmentation approaches.
 Furthermore, we identified the current challenges and future directions in this field.
-We believe that our review provides a summarized reference for researches who work or want to work in the field of aorta-related medical imaging.
-In this regards, \autoref{tab:aorticPapers} provides a compact overview for researchers, which parts (but also diseases) of the aortic vessel tree have already been targeted by contributions, but at the same time which have not yet been targeted by the research community.
-This enables researchers a swift look-up for identifying under-researched areas and applications within the aortic vessel tree.
+We believe our review provides a summarized reference for researchers who work or want to work in aorta-related medical imaging.
+In this regards, \autoref{tab:aorticPapers} provides a compact overview for researchers, which parts (but also diseases) of the aortic vessel tree have already been targeted by contributions, but also which have not yet been targeted by the research community.
+This enables researchers to quickly identify under-researched areas and applications within the aortic vessel tree.

 The contribution of our review is threefold.
-We \begin{itemize} \item provided an overview of current aortic diseases, where aorta segmentation approaches can play a significant role;
+We \begin{itemize} \item provided an overview of aortic diseases where aorta segmentation approaches can play a significant role;

 \item conducted a comprehensive introduction and comparison of existing aorta segmentation algorithms;

 \item provided directions for future work, including the development of segmentation technologies and the expansion of its application domain. \end{itemize}